Faculty and Staff

 She holds a bachelor's degree in Early Childhood Education and a Master of Education in Teacher Leadership.
 She feels passionately about both mentoring pre-service teachers as well as conducting project work with young children.
 She lives in Annapolis near the base of the Chesapeake Bay Bridge and, in her free time, she enjoys hiking, biking, and spending time with family and friends.Michelle Slough

 Michelle Slough graduated from the University of Maryland in 2016 with a Bachelor of Science Degree in Early Childhood Education.
 She is currently pursuing her M. Ed. in Teacher Leadership with an emphasis on Teaching English to Speakers of Other Languages.
 Ms. Slough has previously worked as a student teacher in the Green Room and a co-teacher in the Yellow Room.
-This will be her second year teaching in the Red Room!
+Michelle has been teaching at he CYC since 2017.
+She is excited to be in the Red Room again this year!

 Orange Room: email@example.comSarah Hart